YaoGroup/DIFFICE_jax/paper.md

 additional feature to mention: (differentiable, meshless)

-Question: existing library for convention method
+Question: existing library for convention method, (2) name of the libary.
+(3) what is the figure to add in the paper.

 # Mathematics